quicwg/quic-v2/draft-ietf-quic-v2.md

 as described in Section 5.2 of [QUIC-TLS].
 Protecting Initial packets in this way allows observers to inspect their contents, which includes the TLS Client Hello or Server Hello messages.
-Again, there is the potential for middleboxes to ossify on the 1 key derivation and packet formats.
+Again, there is the potential for middleboxes to ossify on the version 1 key derivation and packet formats.

 Finally {{!QUIC-VN=I-D.ietf-quic-version-negotiation}} provides two mechanisms for endpoints to negotiate the QUIC version to use.
 The "incompatible" version